 Candidates who apply for an Art Scholarship must submit a collection of their recent artwork and/or a selection of their sketch books on or before the day of the entrance examination.
 Short-listed candidates will be invited back to sit a one-hour drawing test and to talk about their artwork with members of the Art Department.

 In order to be considered for a Music Scholarship, candidates should be approximately Grade 4/5 standard on their principal instrument and show evidence of attainment on a second instrument.
 Auditions for short-listed candidates will be held on the Saturday following the 11+ Entrance Examination.
 Candidates will be expected to perform two contrasting pieces of music on their principal instrument and one piece on their second.
 They will also be given aural and sight-reading tests and have a short interview with our Head of Music.
 Evidence of composition, whether played or written down, may be an advantage.

 In order to be considered for a Sport Scholarship, candidates must submit an application form and single A4 page CV detailing their sporting achievements.
 Short-listed candidates will be invited back for an assessment day on the Saturday after the 11+ Entrance Examination.

 Further details about the 11+ Scholarships and how to apply for them will be provided as part of the examination pack which is sent to all registered candidates after the registration deadline.

-In the Sixth Form there are up to five new Academic, two new Music and two new Art Scholarships available each year, each worth up to 10% of the current tuition fees.
+In the Sixth Form there are up to five new Academic, two new Art, two new Drama and two new Music Scholarships available each year, each worth up to 10% of the current tuition fees.
 There are also up to two Sixth Form Sport Scholarships available to existing pupils who have already shown a proven ability in sport and an exceptional commitment to the sporting life of the School through membership of our teams.